 The Connecticut workers’ compensation system prohibits an employee from filing a private lawsuit against his or her employer to seek financial compensation after a workplace accident.
 However, it is still a good idea to consult an attorney after a workplace injury for one of several reasons:

-At Kennedy, Johnson, Schwab & Roberge, L.L.C., we handle all Workplace Injuries cases on a contingency fee basis.
+At Kennedy, Johnson, Schwab & Roberge, P.C., we handle all Workplace Injuries cases on a contingency fee basis.
 This means that we do not get paid unless and until you receive a settlement or a jury award.

 Schedule a free, confidential consultation with a skilled Connecticut personal injury lawyer today.
 Contact us online or call our New Haven law firm directly at 203-865-8430.